Montanan’s Guide for Great Falls: What to Do, Things to See & Where to Stay in Great Falls, Montana

 Visiting the waterfalls of the Missouri River will help you understand how Great Falls got its name and its nickname of the Electric City.

-Great Falls is home is home to five major waterfalls along the Missouri River that power five hydroelectric dams.
+Great Falls is home to five major waterfalls along the Missouri River that power five hydroelectric dams.

-The five falls are Black Eagle Falls, Rainbow Falls, Colter Falls, Crooked Falls, and the similarly named Great Falls.
+They are Black Eagle, Rainbow, Colter, Crooked, and the similarly named Great Falls.

 Black Eagle Falls

-Black Eagle Falls is where the first dam in the area was built.
+The first dam in the area was built at Black Eagle Falls.
 It is a scenic low waterfall that flows over large rocks in front of Black Eagle Dam.

-You can see Black Eagle Falls from the Black Eagle Memorial Island, which also has a scenic trail, picnic tables, and a public restroom.
+You can see the falls from the Black Eagle Memorial Island, which has scenic trails, picnic tables, and a public restroom.

 Colter Falls